800-937-8398 Call us for a free quote Contact us

 Spiderlings leave the sac after molting.
 At this time, they are pale in color.
 Actually, it is possible at times to view evidence of the first molts in the egg sac under a magnifying glass.
 In a phenomenon known as ballooning, the early-stage spiders in many species climb to a high spot and float onto the wind on silk threads in order to disperse.

 Most spiders take about a year to become adults.
-They undergo roughly 4 to 12 molts before becoming mature.
+They undergo roughly four to 12 molts before becoming mature.
 Compared to females, males typically go through fewer molts - they have smaller bodies.

 How to get rid of spider eggs

 If you spot spider eggs in your home or business, they should be removed.
 One option is to use a vacuum to remove spider egg sacs.
 Make sure to shut the bag and take it outside right away.
-But if spiders have overrun your property, or you’re simply concerned about the presence of a few of these pests, contact Western Exterminator at 800-937-8398 today to have the issue inspected.
+But if spiders have overrun your property, or you’re simply concerned about the presence of a few of these pests, you can rely on Western Exterminator’s professional spider removal and control.

 Find your local branch